ecoisilva/movedesign/README.md

 remotes::install_github("ecoisilva/movedesign")
 ```

-If you run with issues during installation, try the solutions listed in
+If you run with any problems, try the solutions listed in the
-[Instalation
+[instalation
 issues](https://ecoisilva.github.io/movedesign/articles/movedesign_installation.html)
-Vignette.
+vignette.

 ## Run the app